-Here’s my list of underrated books that people aren’t talking about enough, have just a few-thousand ratings or even less on Goodreads, but you should definitely add to your shelves (and also read, don’t just keep them sitting there!).
+Here’s my list of underrated books people aren’t talking about enough.
+They might have just a few-thousand ratings or even less on Goodreads, but you should definitely add them to your shelves.
+And also read, don’t just keep them sitting there!

 #1 – Unthink, Chris Paley

 (Goodreads average: 3.55, but it deserves at least 4/5 stars)